 Michigan Technological University recognizes the need to assure that student grievances about faculty actions are evaluated fairly and equitably and, for this purpose, has established the procedures outlined below.

 Student complaints that are related to academic integrity or alleged discrimination and/or harassment are not covered under this policy or procedure.
-In such cases, students are directed to the Scientific Misconduct Policy, the Academic Integrity Policy, or to the Office of Institutional Equity to proceed with their complaints.
+In such cases, students are directed to the Misconduct in Research, Scholarly, and Creative Endeavors Policy, the Academic Integrity Policy, or to the Office of Equal Opportunity Compliance and Title IX to proceed with their complaints.
 Likewise, complaints about University policy and procedure should be directed to the responsible office or unit.

-Students are encouraged to consult with their academic advisor or another trusted mentor to clarify the grievance, discuss appropriate approaches to the resolution of the issue, and ensure their understanding of the procedures outlined below.
+Students are encouraged to consult with their academic advisor, another trusted mentor, or the Ombuds Office to clarify the grievance, discuss appropriate approaches to the resolution of the issue, and ensure their understanding of the procedures outlined below.

 The student should first present the grievance in an informal discussion with the faculty member involved.
 If the student does not feel that a satisfactory explanation or resolution has been reached, he or she may initiate review of the grievance by the faculty member’s supervisor, in the following order: